Making an employee quit is way more difficult than hiring an employee.

 18. Put rules on their working hours:

-Managers or a team lead have rights to implement many rules on working hours of the team when needed.
+Managers or a team lead have the right to implement many rules on the working hours of the team when needed.

 Using this, a manager can also restrict an employee by making them stay for long working hours.